Did Apple invent the levitating and rotating iDevice?

 In this case, as it is in many cases, the choice of starting patent is straightforward.
 We are running a validity search for documents with a publication date prior to August 2015, and we might ask for the most similar 500 patents.

-This is only a snapshot of the 371 patents.
-These results can be divided into categories
+These results can be divided into two categories:

 Known citations show what the examiner or applicant has already found - while unknown citations could be relevant patents that have been missed to date.
 Because this patent is yet to be granted, both could be relevant to the question of patent validity